 The scholars forming the political sociology standing group present their research at the ECPR Joint Sessions and General Conferences, where they sponsor panel sessions.
 In addition to circulating information on scientific activities and job offers in the realm of political sociology, this website should also serve as a forum of exchange for the teaching of political sociology.
 It provides a possibility to share syllabis of political sociology courses.

-Oscar Mazzoleni, University of Lausanne (co-chair)
+Oscar Mazzoleni, University of Lausanne (chair)

-Carlo Ruzza, University of Trento (secretary)
+Johannes Kiess, University of Siegen (secretary)

 Cecilia Biancalana, University of Turin